Mathias Jensen: Nordsjælland

 A midfielder, Jensen progressed through the academy at Nordsjælland and signed a three-year professional contract in January 2015.
 He was promoted into the first team squad for the 2015–16 season and made five appearances during the campaign, scoring one goal, which came in a 2–2 draw with Randers on 1 May 2016.
 Jensen was a regular in the 2016–17 season, making 22 appearances, before 2017–18 proved to be his breakthrough season.

 He made 36 appearances, scored 12 goals, was awarded the captaincy and his achievements were recognised by the DBU and his club, with the DBU 2017 Talent of the Year and FC Nordsjælland Player of the Year awards respectively.
 After three early 2018–19-season appearances, Jensen departed Nordsjælland in August 2018.
 During just over three seasons as a professional at Farum Park, Jensen made 66 appearances and scored 15 goals.

 Celta Vigo

+Jensen while with Celta Vigo in 2018.

 On 8 August 2018, Jensen moved to Spain joining La Liga club Celta Vigo on a five-year contract.
 During an injury-affected 2018–19 season, he made just six appearances and left the club in July 2019.